cloudutsukpilot/sakharams.github.io/_tabs/about.md

 ---

-My name is Sakharam Shinde and I am a Cloud & DevOps Architect.
+My name is Sakharam Shinde and I am a Cloud, DevOps & Security Architect.

-As a *Cloud & DevOps Architect* , I am a results-driven Cloud and DevOps Architect with a passion for designing and implementing cutting-edge solutions to drive business success.
-With 12 years of hands-on experience in the field, I have honed my expertise in crafting scalable, secure, and high-performance cloud-based infrastructures that empower organizations to thrive in the digital age.
-I am an Azure Administrator and a Terraform Associate certified.
+As a *Cloud, DevOps & Security*, I am a results-driven Cloud and DevOps Architect with a passion for designing and implementing cutting-edge solutions to drive business success.
+With 13 years of hands-on experience in the field, I have honed my expertise in crafting scalable, secure, and high-performance cloud-based infrastructures that empower organizations to thrive in the digital age.
+I am certified in various domains of Cloud, DevOps, and Security, which has significantly contributed to my development as an architect. .

 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/sakharamshinde/) or checkout my blog where I share my learnings and experiences.

-As an open-source enthusiast , I am active on GitHub/GitLab and have hosted few of my projects providing step-by-step instructions to setup and deploy them to understand different tools used in Cloud and DevOps.
+As an open-source enthusiast , I am active on GitHub/GitLab and have hosted few of my projects providing step-by-step instructions to setup and deploy them to understand different tools used in Cloud, DevOps & Security.

-\
-\

 <!-- Certifications Start -->
 <div class="container">